 - 8 ounces of bottled Italian salad dressing (or Zesty Italian)

 - Combine all ingredients in a medium size bowl.
 Cover and refrigerate overnight.

-- Serve with tortilla chips.
+- Serve with tortilla chips or Fritos scoops.